vespa-engine/vespa/README-dev-on-docker.md

 The ports defined here are for connecting to the Vespa service from the host machine.
 8080 is the default HTTP port for querying and feeding to Vespa.
-The other ports are optional, the ones here are for Java remote debugging and YourKit profiling.
+The other ports are optional, the ones here are for Java remote debugging, C++ remote debugging and YourKit profiling.

 We map in multiple directories from the host to the docker container.
 They are all mapped with `:delegated` which speeds up writing to disk in the container.
 This is helpful for instance for compiling.
+Note that this flag is for Docker for Mac.
+If you are running on Linux, this is not required.

 The first directory is the `.ccache` directory.
 Having this directory on the host system significantly speeds up C++ compiling.
 The first C++ build will be slow, but subsequent builds will greatly benefit from this cache.

-The `.m2` directory is the maven repository, and if Java is built in the container artifacts will be populated to the host repository as well.

 The source root is the Vespa source code, and the apps root is the root directory for any Vespa applications you would like to try out.
 Here it is set